MarekGodlo/smart-door-lock-rfid-pin/README.md

 # Smart door lock with RFID and PIN
 A simple project for creating a basic lock system using an RFID card scanner and a PIN keypad.
 This project was created for fun and educational purposes only. **NOT INTENDED FOR COMMERCIAL USE**.

-# Features
+## Features
 - Improved project structure
     - Added classes and helper files
     - Added more helper functions
 - Ehnanced users experience (UX)

-## Used electronic compoments
+## Used Electronic Components
 - Arduino UNO
 - LCD display with I2C module
 - 4x4 keypad module
-- shift register SN74HC595N
+- Shift register SN74HC595N
 - RFID-RC522 module
-- servo motor MG996r
+- Servo motor MG996R

 ## Required libraries
 - [LiquidCrystal_I2C](https://github.com/johnrickman/LiquidCrystal_I2C)